Tomás Borge: Criticism

 Borge was accused of exerting pressure against the Catholic Church hierarchy and accused it of siding with the Contras.
-Borge also established the censorship of the press, which was clarified after errors as well as compulsory military service.
+Borge also established censorship of the press, which was later relaxed, as well as compulsory military service.

-The Misquitos accused Borge, among others, of the displacement and killing of those who opposed the Sandinista government, as told by the President of the Permanent Commission on Human Rights of the Organization of American States(OAS), Marcos Carmona, to the FSLN and opposition in the context of an election campaign.
-Another accusation against Borge was that he gave the order to kill 37 dissidents imprisoned in Granada during the first term of Ortega.
+The Misquitos accused Borge, among others, of the displacement and killing of those who opposed the Sandinista government, as told by Marcos Carmona, the President of the Permanent Commission on Human Rights of the Organization of American States (OAS), to the FSLN and opposition in the context of an election campaign.
+Borge was also accused of ordering the killing of 37 dissidents imprisoned in Granada during the first term of Ortega.
 He was charged, along with the rest of the Sandinista government, after the victory of Violeta Chamorro in 1990, of the "Piñata Sandinista", where they were accused of confiscating public properties.
-The charges were always rejected by Borge.

-He created the Council of Sandinista Defense (CDS), like the Cuban's CDR, and the current Council of Citizen Power.

-He founded the open prisons, where prisoners were without custody, and the women's prison "La Esperanza", a novelty in Nicaragua.
+Borge rejected the charges.

 In an interview with the newspaper Nuevo Diario of Nicaragua for the 30th anniversary of the Sandinista Revolution, Borge said:

 In 2009, Swedish journalist and filmmaker Peter Torbiornsson accused Borge of having ordered the La Penca Bombing of 1984, in which seven people were killed, including three journalists, and a dozen seriously injured.
 According to Torbiornsson, who survived the bombing, he had been asked by Renán Montero, a Cuban military officer who was working at the time for Borge's Ministry of the Interior, to meet with a man posing as a Danish news photographer and to escort him to the press conference convened by Contra leader Edén Pastora in his outpost at La Penca.
 That man turned out to be the bomber.
 Torbiornsson attempted to press charges against Montero, Borge, and former chief of state security Lenín Cerna for murder and crimes against humanity, but the Sandinista government of President Daniel Ortega refused to investigate the matter.

 Private life

-His first wife, Yelba Mayorga, was killed in 1979 during the guerrilla struggle and had 5 daughters.
+His first wife, Yelba Mayorga, was killed in 1979 during the guerrilla struggle.
+The couple had five daughters.
 Later, he married Josephine Cerda and had several children with her.
 In 2007, he married the Peruvian actress Marcela Perez Silva and had three children with her.